 Madagascar, described as ‘Noah's Ark adrift in the Indian Ocean', is home to an amazing variety of flora and fauna, the majority of which is endemic to Madagascar alone.
 The country's special species are best seen in the national parks and wildlife reserves, of which …

 Nosy Be, an island five miles off the northwest coast, is Madagascar's chief beach resort.
 Beautiful white beaches and seas of vivid blues surround Nosy Be and its smaller neighbours.

 Itinerary ideas

-The itinerary ideas listed below are designed to give you a flavour of the things to do in Madagascar.
+The itinerary ideas listed below are designed to give you a flavour of the things to do in Madagascar holidays.
 We can adjust any element and tailor-make your trip though, to suit your individual needs and available time.
 To start planning your trip, talk to one of our destination specialists on 020 7590 0611.